qwebsolutions/metapsi/Metapsi.Tutorial/docs/articles/overview.md

 # Welcome

-This interactive tutorial covers the basics of Metapsi: what it is, why it exists & the problem it solves.
+This interactive tutorial covers the basics of Metapsi.
 The articles are sprinkled with a lot of examples wich you can load, edit & compile yourself in the side sandbox.

 CodeSample:OverviewSandboxExample